 SESQUITERPENE LACTONES and DIMERS

 Santonin was used pharmaceutically as an anthelmintic - to treat parasitic worms, but has fallen out of favour in many countries for safer alternatives.
 It has structural similarities to Parthenolide which is found in Feverfew.
 Although present in Wormwood it was/is obtained at higher concentrations from the flowerheads of the non-native variety of

 Sea Wormwood (Artemisia maritima) called Artemisia maritima var. stechmanniana.

 Artabsin, which has similarities to Lactucin, is another sesquiterpene lactone contained in the volatile oil of Wormwood and is the monomer of Absinthin shown below.

 Absinthin tastes extremely bitter and is responsible for the distinctive taste of the infamous alcoholic beverage called Absinthe.

 Notice that Absinthin consists of two identical parts (one part shown in red), with an extra add-on, and is in fact the result of a dimerization process which takes place within the plant.
 Note that the end result, Absinthin, is not a true dimer because an extra out-of-plane bridge has been added (shown in blue).
-Before dimerisation, the two individual units were Artabsin, shown above.
-It
+Before dimerization, the two individual units were Artabsin, shown above.